Read time 5 minutes

 7. The pop-up window will ask your permission to start the installation.
 Click Install, and the tools will start to install.

-8. When the tools have been installed, you can go to IIS Server in the Server Manager and check if these tools are present in the list.
+8. When the tools have been installed, you can go to the IIS Server in the Server Manager and check if these tools are present in the list.

 Go to IIS Server